-Almost all of the performance monitoring capabilities available to processors with the same CPUID signatures (see Section 18.11 and Section 18.17) apply to the Intel Xeon processor 7100 series.
-The IOQ_allocation and IOQ_active_entries events are not supported.
-Additional performance monitoring capabilities available to Intel Xeon processor 7100 series are described in this section.
+Almost all of the performance monitoring capabilities available to processor cores with the same CPUID signatures (see Section 18.11 and Section 18.17) apply to Intel Xeon processor 7100 series.
+The MSRs used by performance monitoring interface are shared between two logical processors in the same processor core.